FrancoisLetellier/Api-Rest/README.md

 A memu with JMS serialize we can see into the the console

+We are creating two type service Listener and Handler.
+Watch into service.yml to active one or other.

 A Symfony project created on May 16, 2018, 3:43 pm.